wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 ### Removing Token From the Server

-The token store exposes `removeAccessToken()` method, but the implementation always returns `PA2ErrorCodeInvalidToken` error.
+The token store exposes `removeAccessToken()` method, but the implementation always returns `PowerAuthErrorCode.invalidToken` error.

 ## Common SDK Tasks